-The current study is an update to the 2014 economic impact analysis prepared by Texas Tech University for the Texas Pipeline Association that provided estimates of the industry for the years 2013 and 2024.
-The update provides estimates of the 2019 economic impact of the Texas oil and gas pipeline industry as well as conservative insights into the long-lasting benefits of the pipeline industry over the next 40 years.
-A number of changes have occurred in the oil and gas industry since the time the original report was issued.
-A few of these changes are highlighted below:
+The current study is an update to the 2020 economic impact analysis prepared by Texas Tech University for the Texas Pipeline Association that provided estimates of the industry based on the year 2019.
+The update provides estimates of the 2022 economic impact of the Texas oil and gas pipeline industry as well as conservative insights into the long-lasting benefits of the pipeline industry over the next 40 years.

-- Pipeline mileage in Texas increased 13.16% from 2013 to 2019 - Texas pipeline mileage increased at an average annual rate of 2.08% from 2013-2019 - The number of employees in Texas whose employment is directly related to pipeline transportation increased by 2.68% per year from 2013 to 2019 - The price of WTI in 2013 was \$98.97/bbl and \$57/bbl in 2019 - The price of natural gas (Henry Hub) was \$3.73 in 2013 and \$2.56 in 2019 per million BTU - Texas Rig Count was 843 at end of year 2013 and 406 at end of year 2019 - Texas Real Gross Domestic Product grew at an annual rate of 3.35% from 2013-2019 - The value added to Texas Real Gross Domestic Product accounted for by the economic impact generated from the Texas Pipeline industry was 1.2% in 2013 and over 1.6% in 2019 benefits to the state.
+The oil and gas industry has continued to see increases in well productivity and efficiency gains due to a number of improvements including drilling technology, completions, and other processes.
+The various petroleum engineering and geophysical factors that characterize Texas are the basis for many economic benefits to the state.
 However, the realization of these benefits depends critically on a pipeline transportation system that will also play a vital role in the future development of the Texas economy.
 The economic benefits arising from the existence and continuing operations of the oil and gas pipeline industry are quantified in terms of employment, labor income (including proprietor's income), value added (or additions to gross state product), and output (i.e., gross revenues).
 Additionally, this study provides a comprehensive analysis of the tax base associated with the industry.
-Specifically, this study estimates economic impact for the year ending 2019 and quantifies the benefits that Texans may expect to see over the next 40 years.
+Specifically, this study estimates economic impact for the year ending 2022 and quantifies the benefits that Texans may expect to see over the next 40 years.